NOTE: Analysis is mixed in with the relation of

 (4-14) JANEY: Dougie.
 Do you find me attractive?
 Well?
 Do you?
 (He doesn't respond, just continues to eat.)
 I find you attractive.
 Dougie.

-(15-28) Cut to a lovemaking scene, (29) after which Janey snuggles up to Cooper-Dougie to tell him, "Dougie?
+(15-28) Cut to a humorous and enthusiastic lovemaking scene, (29) after which Janey snuggles up to Cooper-Dougie to tell him, "Dougie?
 I love you."
 Cooper-Dougie echoes, "Love you."
 Fade to black.
 The scene ends on a lush synth track but as one note sounds in the black it begins to sound like a train's whistle, carrying over to the following scene.

 (1) The exterior of Jacoby's trailer.
 "And the fucks are at it again!
 Fuck you who betray the people you were elected to help!"
 Cut to the interior and Jacoby doing his internet show.